 Substance: Sturdy, with balanced musculature.
 Males larger boned than females.

-The head is a mix between the Lab and the boxer which is slightly bigger than the average Lab’s head.
-The beauty of the head depends upon the harmonious proportion of muzzle to skull.
+The head is a mix between the Lab and the boxer, which is slightly bigger than the average Lab’s head.
+The beauty of the head depends upon the harmonious proportion of the muzzle to the skull.

-Eyes: Dark brown in color, frontally placed, generous, not too small, too protruding, or too deep set.
+Eyes: Dark brown, frontally placed, generous, not too small, too protruding, or too deep-set.

-Ears: Set at the highest points of the sides of the skull, the ears are customarily cropped, cut rather long and tapering, and raised when an alert
+Ears: Set at the highest points of the sides of the skull, the ears are customarily cropped, cut rather long and tapering, and raised when on alert.

 Neck, Topline, Body